-Ryan International School murder case: Apprehended juvenile admits 'involvement' in Pradyuman Thakur's murder
+Ryan International School murder case: Apprehended juvenile admits 'involvement' in the killing - Firstpost

 He refused to discuss specific evidence on the basis of which the police had earlier arrested school bus conductor Ashok Kumar.
 "We carried out various investigative steps.
 I will not be discussing the evidence against somebody.
 I am sure the CBI will follow up on that," he said.

-The CBI's findings in the case came as an embarrassment to the state police as the CBI said that a Class XI student who allegedly wanted a parent-teacher meeting and examinations to be postponed had been apprehended in connection with the killing of seven-year-old Pradyuman in Gurugram's Ryan International School.
+The CBI's findings in the case came as an embarrassment to the state police as the CBI said that a Class XI student who allegedly wanted a parent-teacher meeting and examinations to be postponed had been apprehended in connection with the murder.

 With inputs from agencies